 Are There Better Inflation Hedges?

 There’s a tendency to recognize inflation only during those times when it reaches uncomfortable levels.
-But in truth there is inflation all the time and commodities don’t always react to it.
-The best strategy may be a combination of a small position in commodities – for those times when inflation is on a tear – and other assets that react better to the slow, gradual type of inflation that is so much more common.
+But in truth, there is inflation all the time and commodities don’t always react to it.
+The best strategy to brace yourself for inflation may be a combination of a small position in commodities – for those times when inflation is on a tear – and other assets that react better to the slow, gradual type of inflation that is so much more common.
+Read more about this at our inflation-proof investments article here.

 The Likely Loser